goodtofufriday/megaman-battle--network-exe-chip-project/README.md

 - [ ] Exe 6 english patch allows 5 additional dark chips to work with physical chips.

+## Infinite Chips

+- [ ] These chips have all pins connected.
+You can cut traces for the pins you dont need to get the chip you want.

+- [ ] Standalone chips should be printed at dip chip thickness.

 ## Special Thanks

 - [ ] Eurasia_M - Helped spark my internest into this project, along with his massive wealth of knowledge on battle chips, testing.